blkflth/blkedn/README.md

 - Enable flakes by adding `nix.settings.experimental-features = ["nix-command" "flakes"];` to the config.

 - Add `git` and `vim` to the system packages towards the bottom of the file.
+Use the keybindings shown at the bottom of the page to Write and Exit from nano.

 - Run `sudo nixos-rebuid switch`.